-The local rules adopted by the courts of each county shall conform to all provisions of state and administrative region rules.
-If approved by the Supreme Court enacted pursuant to Rule 3a, T.R.C.P., the local rules shall be published and available to members of the Bar and public, and shall include the following:
+If approved by the Supreme Court pursuant to Rule 3a, T.R.C.P., the local rules shall be published and available to the Bar and public, and shall include the following:

-a.
-In multi-court counties having two or more court divisions, each division must adopt a single set of local rules which shall govern all courts in the division.

-b.
-Provisions for fair-distribution of the caseload among the judges in the county.
+- (b) Multi-Court Counties. a.
+In multi-court counties having two or more court divisions, each division must adopt a single set of local rules which shall govern all courts in the division. - (c) Local Rule Content.
+Each set of local rules in this state must: - (1) be consistent with any applicable template issued by the Supreme Court of Texas; - (2) for each rule, identify any provision in the Texas Rules of Civil Procedure or Code of